sematext/docs/docs/agents/sematext-agent/containers/installation.md

-To deploy Sematext Agent container run the following command on each host:
+To deploy the Sematext Agent as a container, run the following command on each host:

 ```bash
 docker run -d  --restart always --privileged -P --name st-agent \